jorgeandresquinterom/jorgeandresquinterom/README.md

 ### 💼 Professional Experience

 **Flip Group – Full-Stack Developer (React.js, React Native, Node.js)** | 08/2022 – Present
 - Designed and developed 20+ web and mobile interfaces using React and React Native, integrating RESTful APIs to improve user experience.
-- Applied **Test-Driven Development (TDD)** to implement unit tests, significantly reducing bugs and ensuring reliable production code.
+Applied Test-Driven Development (TDD) to implement unit tests, significantly reducing bugs and ensuring reliable production code.
-- Developed RESTful APIs using Node.js in a **hexagonal architecture**, following SOLID principles for scalability and maintainability.
+- Developed RESTful APIs using Node.js in a hexagonal architecture, following SOLID principles to ensure scalability, maintainability, and clean code practices.
-- Contributed to a legal SaaS platform, delivering multiple features from scratch, including PDF report generation.
+  Contributed to the development of a legal SaaS platform, delivering multiple features from scratch, including PDF report generation.
-- Designed and implemented a custom OCR solution using Document AI, reducing manual employment history transcription from ~2 hours to ~10 minutes (~90% time saved).
+  - Designed and implemented a custom OCR solution using Document AI to automate employment history transcription, reducing manual processing time by ~90% (from 2–2.5 hours to ~10 minutes).
   - Deployed cloud functions for on-demand OCR execution, cutting hosting costs by 25%.
 - Contributed to the data mapping team of an educational SaaS platform, implementing algorithm-driven data validation processes.
+Actively conducted peer code reviews and participated in Scrum sprints, completing up to 30 tickets per sprint and over 500 tickets in total, improving the platform’s data accuracy and validation capabilities.
-- Developed an accessible iOS app for visually impaired users, managing proper testing, release versioning, and in-app purchase integration.
+- Developed an accessible iOS app for visually impaired users, ensuring proper testing, release versioning, and in-app purchase integration.

 ---